Paul-Dempsey/pachde1/docs/Copper.md

 ## As extender

-Copper works as an extender to [Null](Null.md) for choosing it's panel color -- even live modulating it for some excitement.
+Copper works as an extender to [Null](Null.md) for choosing its panel color -- even live modulating it for some excitement.
 See [Null](Null.md) for more details on the entertainment value of this configuration.

-Copper is also an extender for [Info](Info.md) for choosing it's colors, configured in the Info menu.
+Copper is also an extender for [Info](Info.md) for choosing its colors, configured in the module menu.

+Null and Info both allow you to turn off using Copper as an extender.

 ## Inputs